 Not everyone is going to buy your product, but you need to know and be able to communicate precisely who will.
 Avoid phrases like “everyone will want it.”
 Rather, identify specifically who will want it and why.
 That’s the story you want to tell – the one that illustrates a buyer, and how your product has made his or her life better.

-With that in mind, do as much research as possible on your target market, including where they shop, what (and why) they buy, and their demographics (things like age, race, income, etc.).
+With that in mind, do as much research as possible on your target market, including where they shop, what (and why) they buy, and their demographics (age, race, income, etc.).
 The more you know about your product and how it meets their needs, the better you will be able to sell it and market it to a company who will then do the rest of the work for you.

 Again, there are lots of great ideas out there.
 The only way to pitch your idea successfully is to understand who your customers are (and in this case, that includes those who will buy your product as well as the company you are pitching it to).